r-moruju/CI_PP4_QM/README.md

 ### Site Owner
 9. I want only the logged-in users to be able to create a booking
 10. I want users to be able to create a booking on any day that suits their needs
-11. I want user to be able to rate our service
+11. I want users to be able to rate our service
 12. I want my site to be fully responsive